I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatenamedpipefile.md

 );
 ````

-## -parameters
+## Parameters

-### -param Filter [in]
+`Filter`

 An opaque filter pointer for the caller.

-### -param Instance [in, optional]
+`Instance`

 An opaque instance pointer for the minifilter driver instance that the create request is to be sent to.
 The instance must be attached to the volume for the named pipe file system.
 This parameter is optional and can be <b>NULL</b>.
 If this parameter is <b>NULL</b>, the request is sent to the device object at the top of the file system driver stack for the volume.
 If it is non-<b>NULL</b>, the request is sent only to minifilter driver instances that are attached below the specified instance.

-### -param FileHandle [out]
+`FileHandle`

 A pointer to a caller-allocated variable that receives the file handle if the call to  <b>FltCreateNamedPipeFile</b> is successful.

-### -param FileObject [out, optional]
+`FileObject`

 A pointer to a caller-allocated variable that receives the file object pointer if the call to <b>FltCreateNamedPipeFile</b> is successful.
 This parameter is optional and can be <b>NULL</b>.

-### -param DesiredAccess [in]
+`DesiredAccess`

 A bitmask of flags that specify the type of access that the caller requires to the file or directory.
 The set of system-defined <i>DesiredAccess</i> flags determines the following specific access rights for file objects.